📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 It’s letting silence win over chaos — which is ironic, coming from me. 🤫

 Because here’s the paradox: kindness isn’t weakness.
-It’s control — control over one’s self. ☯️
+It’s control — control over oneself. ☯️

-It’s choosing peace when destruction would be easier.
+It’s choosing peace when destruction would have been easier.
 That’s not softness.
-That’s strength under discipline. 💭
+That’s strength rooted in discipline. 💭

 And take it from the guy in this video 👇